Ikea CR10 Enclosure Information

 Before I installed the back shell, I used some 1mm neoprene tape to seal around it (applied to the frame on the top and sides, and to the back shell on the bottom.
 The fit was very tight so the 1mm tape was plenty thick to seal it up, and when the screws were tightened down it all seemed very solid.

 The sides were finally completed recently (July 2020) and I am quite happy with the way they turned out.
-I used Ikea HÄGGEBY cabinet doors (602.671.81) and printed some 2 part mounting parts that avoid having any screws showing from the outside.
+I used Ikea HÄGGEBY cabinet doors (602.671.81 - now discontinued) and printed some 2 part mounting parts that avoid having any screws showing from the outside.
 The doors are held in with M5x20mm screws and M5 T-Nuts, so the connection to the frame is very secure.
-I also had to use some white felt tape around 2 sides of the cabinet doors which helped seal the 1mm or so gap, due to the tightness I was only able to use the tape on one side and the bottom of the doors before mounting them as the sides of the enclosure.
-My WebCam finally got installed on the printer too, thanks to the mounts, since I made one of them with a Go-Pro style mount and ran the cable in a small channel back to the backshell's cable management channels.
+I also had to use some white felt tape around 2 sides of the cabinet doors which helped seal the 1mm or so gap.
+Due to the tightness of the side panels, I was only able to use the tape on one side and the bottom of the doors before mounting them as the sides of the enclosure.
+My WebCam finally got installed on the printer too.
+I made a Go-Pro style mount and ran the cable in a small channel back to the backshell's cable management channels.

 I am also going to add a drawer to the lower half.
 I found that an Ikea MAXIMERA 21x24 drawer (602.656.72) and UTRUSTA 21" drawer front (302.656.35) will fit with some printed parts to assist in mounting.
 The only drawback is that due to the pandemic, Ikea has a month long turn around on shipping.
 Due to that I did design a printed drawer system, buy when I sliced it, found the print time would be over 2 weeks (oof).
 The cost of the printed system would be about 1.5x more than just buying and waiting for the Ikea drawer too, so I went with the Ikea option.
 With a drawer in the lower section, I would still have the ability to put the Ender3 down there, and would probably need to design a static roof for that section so I could mount lights and other items below the drawer.

-I'm also planning to add some integrated sensor options to the enclosure parts, including the following:
+(Updated 10/1/2022) On the next version I'm considering adding some integrated sensor options to the enclosure parts, including the following:

 I am also going to add a drawer to the lower half.
 I found that an Ikea MAXIMERA 21x24 drawer (602.656.72) and UTRUSTA 21" drawer front (302.656.35) will fit with some printed parts to assist in mounting.
 The only drawback is that due to the pandemic, Ikea has a month long turn around on shipping.
 Due to that I did design a printed drawer system, buy when I sliced it, found the print time would be over 2 weeks (oof).
 The cost of the printed system would be about 1.5x more than just buying and waiting for the Ikea drawer too, so I went with the Ikea option.
 With a drawer in the lower section, I would still have the ability to put the Ender3 down there, and would probably need to design a static roof for that section so I could mount lights and other items below the drawer.

-I'm also planning to add some integrated sensor options to the enclosure parts, including the following:
+(Updated 10/1/2022) On the next version I'm considering adding some integrated sensor options to the enclosure parts, including the following:

 - Door sensors integrated into the printed doors and jams.